MaJerle/lwdtc/docs/index.rst

 Welcome to the documentation for version |version|.

-LwDTC is lightweight, platform independent library for date, time and cron utility management.
+LwDTC is a lightweight, platform independent library for date, time and cron utility management.

 Main motivation comes from the necessity of simple cron for my own personal home automation project, with ``1`` second granularity.